 Do you have a diverse set of transferable skills?
 How much does the company stand to lose if they had to replace you?

 Did you go back to school to refine your skillset?
 That may account for why you need a raise, too.
 If your student loans are eating up too much of your monthly budget, you may want to consider refinancing your loan to free up a few hundred dollars in your monthly budget.

 3. Point out real accomplishments

-Demonstrating your long-term commitment (and results!) will help tip the scales in your favor.
+Demonstrating your long-term commitment (and results) will help tip the scales in your favor.

-4. Do some research on average salaries
+4. Do some research on average salaries and benefits

-Be sure to do your homework before you walk into the boss's office and request a raise.
-You may feel you're not being paid what you're worth, but you need to make certain the market agrees with you.
+You may feel you’re not being paid what you’re worth, but you need to make certain the market agrees with you.

-Resources such as Glassdoor, LinkedIn, and the Bureau of Labor Statistics can provide valuable information on average salaries for your position, and you can use that data to back up your request for a pay raise.
+Resources such as Glassdoor, LinkedIn and the Bureau of Labor Statistics can provide valuable information on average salaries for your position, and you can use that data to back up your request for a pay raise.